Back to Search Results

 The pelvic organ prolapse quantification system (POP-Q) exam is an objective and reproducible tool to describe the severity of descent in the anterior, posterior and apical compartments.
 Advanced anterior wall prolapse can lead to urethral kinking, while advanced posterior wall prolapse can directly compress the urethra leading to bladder outflow obstruction.
 As many as 30% of patients with stage III-IV POP will have obstructive voiding leading to urinary retention.

 Measurement of a post-void residual (PVR) within 10 minutes of a patient voiding to empty their bladder verifies urinary retention.
 A bladder scan or catheterization assesses PVR.
 A bladder scan is easy to use and is less invasive for patients but can yield unreliable results in obese patients.
 Catheterization may be more readily available in some clinical settings, and a PVR value >100mL signifies urinary retention.
 Performing a urinalysis with a culture rules out infection.
-Upper urinary tract evaluation in patients with a PVR >300mL for six months may need a renal ultrasound and serum creatinine to assess for hydronephrosis and renal impairment, respectively.
+Upper urinary tract evaluation may be indicated in patients who have a PVR >300mL for greater than six months may need a renal ultrasound and serum creatinine to assess for hydronephrosis and renal impairment.

 Most patients with advanced POP and elevated PVRs show normalization of PVR after surgical correction.
 In the immediate postoperative period, hematoma formation and tissue inflammation related to healing can lead to urinary retention in up to 8% of cases.
 Independent risk factors for postoperative urinary retention include blood loss >100mL, high-grade cystocele, and concomitant levator muscle or Kelly plication.
 Most are successfully managed with an indwelling catheter for up to 72 hours, although 1% of patients may require intermittent catheterization for 1-2 weeks post-surgery.